SwitchGDX/switch-gdx/README.md

 can be properly loaded at runtime.
 To trace back a native crash, simply press the debug icon next to the run configuration, and it should jump right to the exception and show the native stack trace.
-By inspecting the generated code and call stack, null fields can be found and traced back to Java source code by looking at the `vm::setLineNumber` line numbers.
+By inspecting the generated code and call stack, null fields can be found and traced back to Java source code by looking at the `LINE_NUMBER` line numbers.
 Code changes may lead to additional classes being included by the transpiler, in which case the CLion CMake project needs to be reloaded using `Tools/Cmake/Reload CMake Project` or it won't compile.
-If using Windows, the devkitPro MinGW toolchain has to be selected under the project build settings.
+If using Windows, the MinGW toolchain has to be selected under the project build settings.
 To debug a Java Exception being thrown, setting a breakpoint at the throw statement can be quite useful.
-If it's a place you can't easily add print-lines like a library, `printf` combined with `vm::getNativeString` can also be helpful to print out a Java string, potentially obtained from `Object#toString`.
-In CLion, `vm::getNativeString` can also be evaluated while debugging, which is often extremely useful for dynamically inspecting values without recompiling.
+If it's a place you can't easily add print-lines like a library, `printf` combined with `stringToNative` can also be helpful to print out a Java string, potentially obtained from `Object#toString`.
+In CLion, `stringToNative` can also be evaluated while debugging, which is often extremely useful for dynamically inspecting values without recompiling.
 ### Windows
-On Windows, if you change the working directory in CLion, it doesn't seem to find the required shared libraries, so manually copying the DLLs from `C:\devkitPro\msys2\mingw64\bin` into the executable directory may be necessary.
+On Windows, if you change the working directory in CLion, it doesn't seem to find the required shared libraries, so manually copying the DLLs from `C:\msys64\mingw64\bin` into the executable directory may be necessary.
 Adding the directory to the `Path` doesn't seem to be sufficient.

 ## Test Suite